-The signal level monitor has similar response time to a traditional analogue VU meter
+The signal level monitor has similar response time to a traditional analogue VU meter dio signals, use the limit feature to prevent excessive output levels, or use for creative effects!

 Limiter

 Press h and h to toggle the audio limiter function.
 When enabled the output levels will be attenuated automatically to not exceed approximately 0 dBU on the main audio out (3).
 When the limiting is activated LIMIT will appear on the display.